teler-sh/teler/README.md

 ---

-`teler` is an **real-time intrusion detection** and threat alert based on web log that runs in a **terminal** with resources we collect and provide by the community. :heart:
+`teler` is an **real-time intrusion detection** and threat alert based on web log that runs in a **terminal** with resources that we collect and provide by the community. :heart:

 [![teler](https://user-images.githubusercontent.com/25837540/97096468-f8ccaa00-1696-11eb-8830-0d3a7be45a2d.gif)](#)